terryzhao127/tensorflow-windows-build-script/README.md

 # Tensorflow Windows Build Script

-Building Tensorflow on Windows is really a tough thing and there should be many problems to solve.
+Building Tensorflow on Windows is really a **tough** thing and there should be many problems to solve.
 Thus, this script automates the process of building on Windows, which does the following things for you:

 * Installation of Dependencies
 * Management of Environment Variables
 * Patching *(For more information, view [wiki](https://github.com/guikarist/tensorflow-windows-build-script/wiki/patches))*

-*This script has tested on `v1.12.0` and `v1.11.0`.*
+*This script has been tested on `v1.13.1` (partially tested), `v1.12.0` and `v1.11.0`.*

+However, this script may work on several unsupported versions.
+If you did this and succeeded, it would be nice of you to add your configurations to the script by pull requests!
+Through [Bulletin Board](#bulletin-board)

 ## Getting Started